maisilex/simple-prototype-example/README.md

 # simple-prototype-example

-This is a very simple example for ease to use of Tailwind CSS for tiny-piny web apps.
+That's a really simple example for ease to use of Tailwind CSS for tiny-piny web apps.